mattrussi/gitlab-com-runbooks/docs/redis/scaling-redis-cluster.md

 b.
 Run the following:

-Note: here we are exporting these env vars in the shell within redis instance.
+Note: here we are exporting these env vars in the shell within Redis server.

 ```
 export ENV=<ENV>